BabyFirst

-BabyFirst (stylized in all lowercase since 2019) is an American pay television channel producing and distributing content for babies and toddlers from 0–3 years and their parents through television, the internet, and mobile applications.
+BabyFirst (stylized in all lowercase letters since 2019, also known as BabyFirstTV) is an American pay television channel producing and distributing content for babies and toddlers aged 0–3 years and their parents through the television, the internet, and mobile applications.
 The channel is owned by First Media US.
 The content is intended to develop an infant's skills, such as color recognition, counting and vocabulary.

 The network is based in Los Angeles, California and is available in over 120 million homes in 33 countries and in 13 languages.

 History

 Origins

 BabyFirst was announced in 2004 by Guy Oranim and Sharon Rechter.
 The network was launched on May 11, 2006, on DirecTV and made available through EchoStar's Dish Network in June 2006.
 It is based in Los Angeles and was initially funded by Regency Enterprises, Kardan and Bellco Capital.
-The channel was controversial as the first 24-hour channel for children six months to three years in age, but it was popular among parents and grew quickly.
+The channel was controversial as the first 24-hour channel for children from six months to three years in age, but it was popular among parents and grew quickly.